 15. Install the crossover tube on the water pump and cylinder head making sure the O-ring is properly positioned.
 16. Install the shift arm on the shift arm shaft making sure the scribed marks (from removing) are aligned.
 Tighten securely.

-17. Place the gasket and outer magneto cover into position on the left-side cover; then tighten four cap screws securely.
+17. Place the outer magneto cover into position on the left-side cover; then tighten four cap screws to 6 ft-lb.